DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Visual Counterfactual Explanations

 Assume we want to create a counterfactual that changes a certain source attribute to a target attribute in an image, for example, "smiling" to "looking sad" for a zero-shot attribute classifier.
 We first describe how we turn the CLIP model into a binary zero-shot classifier for this particular image $\hat{x}$ and attribute.
 We again start with a prompt $\hat{P}$ that contains the textual description of the source attribute and image, for example, "a closeup portrait of a man smiling".
 We then replace the source with the target attribute to obtain $P$, in this case, "a closeup portrait of a man looking sad".
 Note that we use the same prompts $\hat{P}$ and $P$ for the zero-shot classification as well as the DDIM inversion and \ours generation.

 Next, both prompts are encoded by the \textit{text} encoder of the CLIP model $ f_\text{txt}$.
 Given an input image $x$, we decode it using the \textit{image} encoder $f_\text{im}$.
+For both encoders, we assume that the outputs are normalized as per usual.
 Now we can calculate the logits for the two classes (corresponding to the target and source attribute) as:

 The log-probability of the binary zero-shot classifier detecting the target attribute is thus given by:

 For the examples in \cref{fig:app_vce_faces}, we use face images from FFHQ \cite{Karras2019stylegan2} and the OpenCLIP \cite{ilharco2021openclip} implementation of the CLIPA \cite{li2023clipa} ViT-H/14 trained on DataComp-1B \cite{gadre2023datacomp}.
 Faces are generally challenging for VCEs as humans are naturally good at recognizing minor modifications between the generated and original image.
 Still, our examples demonstrate that we can create highly realistic UVCEs that only change the source to the target attribute while preserving the overall facial structure.
 In particular, for all examples, the person in the generated image can clearly be identified to be the same as the one in the starting image and the faces look realistic without any artifacts.